-Iron EDTA chelate: This compound is stable at a pH of below 6.0, and at levels above 6.5, almost 50% of the iron will be unavailable.
-This means that this chelate will be ineffective in alkaline soils.
+Chelated Iron EDTA: This compound is stable at a pH of below 6.0, and at levels above 6.5, almost 50% of the iron will be unavailable.
+This means that this chelating agent will be ineffective in alkaline soils.

 Additionally, this chelate has a high affinity for calcium, and it should not be used in soils (or water) rich in calcium.

 Iron DTPA chelate: Stable in pH levels of below 7.0.
 It’s also not as vulnerable to iron replacement by calcium as the ETDA.